geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/basic-aws-services.rst

 .. _data-egress-label:

 - **Data egress charge** is an additional charge besides compute (EC2) and storage (EBS, S3).
-While **transfering data into the cloud is free**, almost all commercial cloud providers **charge for data transferring out of their cloud** -- that's how they make money and encourage people to keep stuff within their cloud.
+While **transferring data into the cloud is free**, almost all commercial cloud providers **charge for data transferring out of their cloud** -- that's how they make money and encourage people to keep stuff within their cloud.
 The data egress fee on AWS is $0.09/GB.
 AWS does also offer `Data egress discount to researchers <https://aws.amazon.com/blogs/publicsector/aws-offers-data-egress-discount-to-researchers/>`_, but the discount cannot exceed 15% of total AWS cost.

   The data egress fee is actually not a big worry because: